Jérémie Aliadière: Lorient

 On 12 December, Aliadière received the ball from a poor clearance by Sochaux goalkeeper Simon Pouplin and found Alain Traoré, who fizzed a long-range effort in off the left-hand post, giving Lorient a 1–0 lead; Lorient went on to win 2–0 and moved up to fourth in the Ligue 1 table.
 Lorient continued their ascent up the Ligue 1 table with a 2–0 defeat of Saint-Étienne on 16 December, Aliadière opening the scoring in the 20th minute after defeating two defenders and finishing past the goalkeeper.
-In the January transfer window, Aliadière was linked to a return move to England by joining Middlesbrough's rival Newcastle United, due to personal reasons, but the move was rejected by the club.
+In the January transfer window, Aliadière was linked to a return move to England by joining Middlesbrough's rival Newcastle United, for personal reasons, but the move was rejected by the club.
 Eventually, he remained at the club throughout the transfer window and said that transfer speculation did not affect his form, and even hints to play for the France national team.

 In Lorient's Brittany derby with Rennes on 2 February 2013, Aliadière scored the team's second goal in a 2–2 draw.
 Ahead of the match, Aliadière told Ligue 1.com when asked about comparing the derbies, "You can't really compare them to be honest.
 The derbies I played in the UK were Arsenal versus Spurs or even Middlesbrough against Sunderland or Newcastle.
 The derbies here are not as fanatical as those in England.
 It's obviously a big game and a game that the fans want to win but it won't be the end of the world for them if they don't.
 They are not as passionate as the people in the UK so it's not as big."